Modeling and Discovering Direct Causes for Predictive Models: Causal Modeling for Predictive Models

-We shall assume that the true predictive graph is consistent with Definition~\ref{def:direct-cause} so the parents of \(Y\) in the true predictive graph satisfy the condition in Proposition~\ref{prop:direct-cause}.
-From the proposition, we immediately attain a method for discovering direct causes by simply checking whether \(\overline{\II_{\Pr}}(X, \X \setminus \{X\}, Y)\) for each feature \(X.\) This method, however, is not sample-efficient since the conditioned set may become extremely large when we have more features; see our earlier discussion about sample efficiency in Section~\ref{sec:indep}.
-We next propose some assumptions under which the direct causes can be discovered with sample-efficient algorithms.
+The proposition immediately suggests a naive method for discovering direct causes: check whether \(\overline{\II_{\Pr}}(X, \X \setminus \{X\}, Y)\) holds for each feature \(X.\) This method, however, is not sample-efficient since the set \(\X \setminus \{X\}\) may grow with the number of features; see our earlier discussion on sample-efficiency in Section~\ref{sec:indep}.
+We next propose some assumptions under which this issue can be mitigated.